Emergency preparedness, resilience and response

 Key roles in EPRR

-Julie Gillon, the Interim Chief Executive is the Executive lead for EPRR.
+Levi Buckley, Chief Operating Officer is the Executive and operational lead for EPRR.

 NHS England Annual EPRR Core Standards